anewt225/Decoding-the-Digital-Divide/README.md

 3. **Model**
-    - Upddate with 2020 Census information
+    - Update with 2020 Census information
     - Get more relevant / recent school assessment data - 2 years (2018) is forever ago in technology
     - Use Time-Series Analysis to address trends in time and evaluate remedy effectiveness.